anhogan/Graphs/projects/social/README.md

 `add_friendship()` would be called 500 times.
 This number comes from finding the result of `(number of users * average friends) // 2`

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
-40% of other users would be in a user's extended social network since `add_friendship()` would get called 2500 times and 1000 / 2500 is .4.
+99% of the people would be connected through an extended social network with an average of 5 degrees of separation.

 ## 4. Stretch Goal